Guarantor loans help those with poor credit scores to borrow money, by allowing a friend or family member to guarantee the loan repayments.

 Our services are provided at no cost to you.
 We may receive a commission from the companies we refer you to, but this does not affect what you will pay for the product you choose.

-If you have a bad credit history and you know someone who is willing to act as a guarantor this type of loan could be suitable if you need to borrow from about £1,000 to £10,000.
+If you have a bad credit history and you know someone who is willing to act as a guarantor this type of loan could be suitable if you need to borrow up to £15,000.

 You will need to supply the details of your guarantor when you apply for the loan.
-They will have to agree to repay your guarantor loan if you can’t.
-Because loans with a guarantor reduce the risk for the lender, they are able to offer you lower interest rates than you could obtain elsewhere, or even a loan at all where in other cases you might have been rejected.
+They will have to agree to repay your debt if you can’t.
+Because loans with a guarantor reduce the risk for the lender, they should be able to offer you lower interest rates than you could obtain elsewhere.
+You may even find that a guarantor allows you to get a loan where otherwise you would have been rejected.

-A guarantor is usually a close friend or family member who trusts you to keep up with your repayments, but it can be anyone.
+A guarantor is usually a close friend or family member, but it can be someone else you know who trusts you to keep up with repayments.
+It could even be a colleague or boss.
+Some lenders will limit who you can ask.
 Relatives of those with bad credit can act as a guarantor but you cannot use anyone who is financially linked to you, such as a husband or wife.

-Lenders to borrowers with bad credit prefer a guarantor who is a UK homeowner.
-If the loan is secured, a lender will check that they have enough equity in their home to cover the value of your loan.
+Many lenders prefer a guarantor who is a UK homeowner and will check that they have enough equity in their home to cover the value of your loan.

 Guarantor loans are targeted at those who have a bad credit score, for example a history of missing repayments or no previous credit history, and who are likely to be turned down by mainstream lenders.
 This is why they are also known as bad credit guarantor loans.